emtsn/emtsn.github.io/_posts/2019-11-28-calendar-app.md

 - Added ability to merge holidays on the same day
 - Added holidays to Calendar display
 - Added option to choose save location
-- Added saving to settings between sessions
+- Added ability to save settings between sessions

 Updates (June 2020):
 - Improved layout of events